Hà Tiên Islands: Piracy in the past

 Due to the rugged topography as well as the position on the important trade route, the islands were the ideal base for pirates to hide, ambush and attack crossing merchant ships for a long time.
 The golden era of piracy was when Hà Tiên fell into anarchy following the defeat of Mạc Thiên Tứ's administration by Siamese army.
 Meanwhile, foreign ships with which pirate vessels mingled still had freedom of navigation in the area.
 Even when the French occupied Hà Tiên, this area was still being ravaged by piracy.

 There are some rumors about pirate treasure hiding in Hà Tiên Islands.
 In March 1983, an American and a British departing from Phú Quốc Island secretly visited the island of Hon Tre Nho (hòn Tre Nhỏ) in the archipelago and brought radios, cameras, binoculars, nautical charts.
 After being captured by local residents, two men claimed that they had a 300-year-old map passed down by their ancestors depicting pirate treasure.
 In 2009, some fishermen accidentally found a quantity of ancient coins.

 Demography

 Only 6 to 7 islands in the archipelago are inhabited.
 According to Decree No. 47/1998/ND-CP establishing the town of Hà Tiên in 1998, Hà Tiên Islands had 1,055 inhabitants.
 In early 2012, the island had more than 420 households with nearly 1,800 people.

 Economy

 Local residents live mainly by fishing.
 In 2011, the total output of marine products was 22,000 tons.
 Per capita income is about 48 million đồng (nearly 2,300 U.S dollars).
-Furthermore, water shortage in the dry season has been solved thanks to a freshwater reservoir.
-In 2007 and 2008, Kien Giang provincial government laid down a policy to lease a number of islands of Ha Tien Islands to develop marine eco-tourism.
+The water shortage in the dry season has been solved thanks to a freshwater reservoir.
+In 2007 and 2008, Kien Giang provincial government laid down a policy to lease a number of islands of Ha Tien Islands to develop marine ecotourism.